Expert’s Guide to Deploy a Micronaut Microservices Application to Oracle Cloud Infrastructure Container Engine for Kubernetes

 To create a container image of the native api microservice named "api", run the following command from the api/ directory:

-Note: If you encounter problems creating a container image, run the following command from the api/target/ directory:
+Note: If you are having issues building a container image, try the following command from the api/target/ directory:

-Note: Ensure that you construct a container image for the correct CPU architecture.
-For example, if you are using AArch64, modify the
+Note: Ensure that you construct container images for the correct CPU architecture.
+For instance, if you are using AArch64, modify the

 DOCKER_DEFAULT_PLATFORM